mkusaka/lax/README.md

 - create each url or its pattern
 - manage hit url to origin url correspondence rule

-## CacheMeta
+### Rule
+- like AWS cloudfront's behavior
+- manage path pattern & proxy to specific path
+- embedded to config document

-- create each Cache
+## Cache
 - belongs to one Config
-- has one CacheEntity
-- manage Cache expire time, CacheKey, or some.
+- manage Cache expire time, CacheKey

-## CacheEntity
-- create each Cache
-- belongs to CacheMeta
-- CacheEntity
-- (will) manage expire time via mongodb ttl
+- manage expire time via mongodb ttl or use gridfs for support large file.
+  - ttl → cache size will limit by 16MB of document limitation of mongodb
+  - gridfs → no cache limit. but ttl cannot work well, so we self implement cache deletion algorithem

 # ref
 https://blog.cloudflare.com/cloudflare-architecture-and-how-bpf-eats-the-world/